gw-ospo/oss-licensing/lessons/use_licensed_works.md

 : R is a programming language and environment for statistical computing and graphics.
 It is [licensed](https://www.r-project.org/Licenses/) under the GNU General Public License (GPL) version 2 or later.
 The GPL is a copyleft license, meaning that any derivative works must also be distributed under the same license terms.
 You can use, modify, and distribute R and its packages, but any modifications you make must also be open-source under the GPL.

 Biopython
 : [Biopython](https://biopython.org) is a set of tools for computational biology and bioinformatics written in Python.
 It is released under the Biopython License Agreement, but many files are [dual-licensed](https://github.com/biopython/biopython/blob/master/LICENSE.rst) under the BSD 3-Clause License.
 These are both permissive licenses allowing all uses and redistribution, provided that the copyright notice is retained.
-The Biopython License, however, is not OSI-approved
+The Biopython License, however, is not OSI-approved.

 ````{margin}
 ```{note}